Building REST services with Spring

 }

-…you see an HTTP 405 Method Not Allowed response.
+You can see an HTTP 405 Method Not Allowed response.
 DELETE has become an invalid operation.
-The Problem response object clearly indicates that you aren’t allowed to "cancel" an order already in the "CANCELLED" status.
+The Problem response object clearly indicates that you are not allowed to "cancel" an order already in the "CANCELLED" status.

 Additionally, trying to complete the same order also fails: